Camping in the rain sounds awful – and it is if you aren’t prepared! Here’s ten tips for surviving rainy camping trips:

 Tundra tarps are exceptionally well-made and worth every penny.
 I’ve sheltered under them in high winds and torrential downpours.
 Rather than grommets they have stout nylon loops positioned all over the tarp and all of the seams are reinforced.

 I pack all my gear and clothing in various sizes of plastic bags (heavy zip-locks or clear recycling trash bags).
-My back pack (Golite Pinnacle) is waterproof too.
+My back pack is waterproof too.
 Everything I pack has at least two layers of waterproofing between gear and the elements.